supabase/supabase-flutter/README.md

 - manage your users and their permissions
 - interact with your database using a simple UI

+## Status

+- [x] Alpha: Under heavy development
+- [x] Public Alpha: Ready for testing.
+But go easy on us, there will be bugs and missing functionality.
+- [x] Public Beta: Stable.
+No breaking changes expected in this version but possible bugs.
+- [ ] Public: Production-ready

 ## Getting Started

 Import the package: